Understanding Uninsured Motorist Coverage and

 If your name is listed on two car insurance policies within your household, you may be able to stack across both policies to increase your UM coverage.

-If you have been injured by a hit-and-run or uninsured driver, call us at 1-866-900-7078 for a free evaluation of your case.
 Dealing with insurance policies and regulations can be confusing, and some insurance companies may delay and deny claims in order to protect their bottom lines.
 We can help you assess your case and fight for the maximum coverage you may deserve.

 What Is Underinsured Motorist Coverage in South Carolina?